-- Media portrayals of the role of mental illness as a cause of violence are exaggerated (McGinty et al., 2014). - Media portrayals of the intersection of violence and mental illness drive stigma. - Overstating the role that mental illnesses play in mass shootings further increases harmful stigma (Clement et al., 2015; Silton et al., 2011). - It has been suggested that media coverage of mass shootings can be correlated with tactical mimicry (imitating techniques) and temporal clustering (increased frequency after an index event) (Jetter & Walker, 2018; Towers et al., 2015). - Certain demographics are over- or underreported reporting on rare mass shootings while underreporting of much more frequent single shootings, or reporting on deaths but ignoring long-term impact on many more who are injured (Kaufman et al., 2020). - Depictions of violence often are dependent on racial characteristics of perpetrators and victims (Wheeler, 2017). - Ads by firearm companies target at-risk (e.g., young, male) perpetrators. - Coverage may rely on racial stereotyping, such as blaming video games for their influence on white mass shooters but not on Black shooters.
+- Media portrayals of the role of mental illness as a cause of violence are exaggerated (McGinty et al., 2014). - Media portrayals of the intersection of violence and mental illness drive stigma. - Overstating the role that mental illnesses play in mass shootings further increases harmful stigma (Clement et al., 2015; Silton et al., 2011). - It has been suggested that media coverage of mass shootings can be correlated with tactical mimicry (imitating techniques) and temporal clustering (increased frequency after an index event) (Jetter & Walker, 2018; Towers et al., 2015). - Certain demographics are over- or underreported reporting on rare mass shootings while underreporting of much more frequent single shootings, or reporting on deaths but ignoring long-term impact on many more who are injured (Kaufman et al., 2020). - Ads by firearm companies target at-risk (e.g., young, male) perpetrators.